nimh-dsst/nda-study-1887/README.md

 | `participants.json`        | A JSON formatted data dictionary describing fields in `participants.tsv`.        |
 | `scans.tsv`                | A tab separated tabular file indicating the method used to deface every scan available in the dataset. |
 | `scans.json`               | A JSON formatted data dictionary describing fields in `scans.tsv`.                                     |

-**NOTE:** Upon downloading the imaging data from NDA, please include the above files at the root level.
-This is REQUIRED if your analysis pipeline uses [BIDS Apps](https://bids-apps.neuroimaging.io/about/).

 The structural image types included in the dataset are T1w, T2w, FLAIR, PDw, and MTR.
 For Magnetization Transfer Ratio ( MTR) images acquired in the presence and absence of an MT pulse have the `mt-on` and `mt-off` entities in their